nightwatchjs/nightwatch-docs/api/page.md

 #### Section Instances

+For an introduction to creating sections, see the [Define Sections](https://nightwatchjs.org/guide/using-page-objects/defining-sections.html) guide page.

 Page object section instances are accessed from the `section` property of a page object instance (note that this is the singular version of "section" whereas the plural version, "sections", was used in the module definition).

 Sections are created automatically through the page object factory and are available directly as properties from the `section` reference.

 <pre style="padding-top: 10px"><code class="language-javascript">const myPageObject = browser.page.MyPage();
 const mySection = myPageObject.section.MySection; // from a `sections: {}` block in page object</code></pre>

 <h3 id="page-commands">Page Object Commands</h3>
-The Nightwatch command and assertions API is inherited by page objects.

-#### Custom Commands
+For an introduction to writing page object custom commands, see the [Writing page-specific commands](https://nightwatchjs.org/guide/using-page-objects/writing-page-specific-commands.html) guide page.

 <div class="table-responsive">
   <table class="table table-bordered table-striped">